lkellar/shelf/README.md

 The note_id param goes into the URL, like the following example: `/api/fetch/give-student`

 ##### Response
-If the note exists, the server will respond with everything it
+If the note exists, the server will respond with all the data it has
 ```json
 {
   "data": "test123",